 What would you do on your ideal day out?

 I’d start my day with a cinnamon bun and flat white at Harts Bakery in Temple Meads before heading to Arnos Vale Cemetery for a stroll in their beautiful woodland.
-From there I’d hop on a bus to Bath with my 5 year old for a play in the city’s amazing Victoria Park and to take in a show at children’s theatre The Egg.
+From there I’d hop on a bus to Bath with my five year old for a play in the city’s amazing Victoria Park and take in a show at children’s theatre The Egg.

-Back in Bristol for the evening, I’d mix work and pleasure and take my husband to a gig in the Colston Hall foyer which is the perfect space for one of favourites - electronic artist Marie Davidson.
+Back in Bristol for the evening, I’d mix work and pleasure and take my husband to a gig in the Colston Hall foyer which is the perfect space for one of our favourites - electronic artist Marie Davidson.

 And because it’s an ideal day, we’d head back to our Executive Suite at the Avon Gorge Hotel, ending the day with a glass of champagne looking out over the Clifton Suspension Bridge.
 In my dreams…